-The following page explains how to track each stage of the customer’s booking journey, and how to build, view, and diagnose booking funnels in GA4.
-This page will help you to gain a clearer picture of your customer’s full booking journey from start to end.
+The following page explains how to track each stage of the customer’s booking journey inside the FareHarbor lightframe, and how to build, view, and diagnose your conversion funnels in GA4.

-Track each stage of the booking journey with Lightframe events
+Track each stage of the booking journey inside the FareHarbor lightframe

 To enhance your insight into your users’ behavior within the FareHarbor booking flow, we’ve implemented some GA4 events to seamlessly track each stage of the booking journey.
 Each event tracks a stage of the booking journey within the corresponding FareHarbor Lightframe page.